Arctic methane emissions

-Main sources of global methane emissions (2008-2017): Contributions from the Arctic are part of the fifth column called other natural emissions.
+Main sources of global methane emissions (2008–2017): Contributions from the Arctic are part of the fifth column called other natural emissions.

 Arctic methane emissions contribute to a rise in methane concentrations in the atmosphere.
 Whilst the Arctic region is one of many natural sources of the greenhouse gas methane, there is nowadays also a human component to this due to the effects of climate change.
 In the Arctic, the main human-influenced sources of methane are thawing permafrost, Arctic sea ice melting, clathrate breakdown and Greenland ice sheet melting.
 This methane release results in a positive climate change feedback (meaning one that amplifies warming), as methane is a powerful greenhouse gas.
 When permafrost thaws due to global warming, large amounts of organic material can become available for methanogenesis and may therefore be released as methane.

-Since around 2018, there has been consistent increases in global levels of methane in the atmosphere, with the 2020 increase of 15.06 parts per billion breaking the previous record increase of 14.05 ppb set in 1991, and 2021 setting an even larger increase of 18.34 ppb.
+Since around 2018, there have been consistent increases in global levels of methane in the atmosphere, with the 2020 increase of 15.06 parts per billion breaking the previous record increase of 14.05 ppb set in 1991, and 2021 setting an even larger increase of 18.34 ppb.
 However, there is currently no evidence connecting the Arctic to this recent acceleration.
 In fact, a 2021 study indicated that the methane contributions from the Arctic were generally overestimated, while the contributions of tropical regions were underestimated.

 Nevertheless, the Arctic's role in global methane trends is considered very likely to increase in the future.
 There is evidence for increasing methane emissions since 2004 from a Siberian permafrost site into the atmosphere linked to warming.

 Mitigation of CO_{2} emissions by 2050 (i.e. reaching net zero emissions) is probably not enough to stop the future disappearance of summer Arctic Ocean ice cover.
 Mitigation of methane emissions is also necessary and this has to be carried out over an even shorter period of time.
 Such mitigation activities need to be carried out in three main sectors: oil and gas, waste and agriculture.
 Using available measures this could amount to global reductions of ca.180 Mt/yr or about 45% of the current (2021) emissions by 2030.